-Sean Horton (presents) is pleased to announce Ritual Images – the New York solo debut of Los Angeles-based Luke Harnden.
-The exhibition is the second of three exhibitions during the gallery’s fall residency at 958 Madison Avenue in New York City.
+Sean Horton (presents) is pleased to announce Searching in Resemblance, a solo exhibition of video, paintings and collages by Kalup Linzy.
+The exhibition is the third of three exhibitions during the gallery’s fall residency at 958 Madison Avenue in New York City.

 A painter, writer, director, actor, editor, singer-songwriter, and performance artist, Kalup Linzy is best known for his video series that deal with race, class, sexuality, and family dynamics within the formal system of daytime soap operas.
 Linzy supplants the predominantly white, middle-class, heterosexual characters of daytime dramas with figures who represent his own background as a gay, black male artist who was raised in the rural South.
 The low-tech, do-it-yourself aesthetic of his videos—spare production, campy performances, and rudimentary direction—gives them a gritty realism and conveys the personal nature of Linzy’s artistic practice.
 Indeed, his earnest expressions of loss and longing, aspiration and disappointment allow his art to maintain its sincerity while it emulates and satirizes popular cultural forms and the social politics of the art world.